SpinalHDL/rvls/README.md

 See [example/simple/trace.log](example/simple/trace.log) for an example of ASCII trace which can be checked by RVLS

-RVLS is used to check the behaviour of multicore NaxRiscv.
+RVLS is used to check the behavior of multicore NaxRiscv.
 NaxRiscv use a Write-Back L1 data cache, with tilelink to provide memory coherency between the cores, using a MESI protocol (https://en.wikipedia.org/wiki/MESI_protocol)

-Not everything is strictly keept in sync, noticibly, it assumes that :
+Not everything is strictly kept in sync, noticeably, it assumes that :
 - The software and fence.i  keep the hardware L1 instruction cache coherent
 - The software and sfence keep the hardware MMU TLB coherent